Alex Murdaugh offers alibi for night of wife and son’s murders

-COLLETON COUNTY, SC (WSAV) – Alex Murdaugh says he was not present at the time, place, and date of his wife and son’s murders and because he wasn’t present, he doesn’t know the time they were committed.
+COLLETON COUNTY, S.C.
+(WSAV) — Alex Murdaugh said he was not present at the time, place, and date of his wife and son’s murders and because he wasn’t present, he doesn’t know the time they were committed.

 That’s the base of a statement released in Colleton County court documents late Thursday.
 A statement that also gives names of possible witnesses who could support his story.